Sadrakss/nodeApiSOLID/Readme.md

-# API REST WITH SOLID
+# Node API REST using SOLID principles.

 ## In this Example, the api send a email to the Mailtrap